engina/the-internet-book/README.md

 An alternative and more common way to say **High** and **Low** is **1** and **0**.
 High is 1 and Low is 0.

-Anything sounds familiar ?
-We've learnt that, according to the applied voltage, the computer thinks it received a <strong>1 or 0</strong>.
-All those Hollywood hacker movies will start to make sense in a moment.
+So we encode information into voltage levels.
+In this particular case, only information we can send is 1 or 0.
+In the morse code, it was a dot and a dash.

 So, keyboards (and electronic devices in general) can send either 1 or 0 at a given time.
-Unfortunately,  this <strong>bit</strong> of information is not enough to let computer know which key the user pressed.
-So, we must send more <strong>bits</strong> of information continuously to actually mean something.
-Please note that I'm using the term <strong>bit</strong>.
+Unfortunately,  this **bit** of information is not enough to let computer know which key the user pressed.
+So, we must send more **bits** of information continuously to actually mean something.
+Please note that I'm using the term **bit**.

-Now, imagine we send two <strong>bits</strong> of information.
+Now, imagine we send two **bits** of information.
 <table class="aligncenter" style="width: 300px;" border="1" align="center"><caption> </caption>
 <tbody>
 <tr>